OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Restrictions when testing with an emulator

 There are several downsides when using an emulator.
-You might not be able to test an App properly in an emulator, if it's relying on the usage of a specific mobile network, or uses NFC or Bluetooth.
+You might not be able to test an app properly in an emulator, if it's relying on the usage of a specific mobile network, or uses NFC or Bluetooth.
 Testing within an emulator is usually also slower in nature and might lead to issues on its own.

 Nevertheless several hardware characteristics can be emulated, like GPS<sup>[6]</sup> or SMS<sup>[7]</sup> and many more.

 #### Software

-As for Web Application testing, there are several kinds of testing tools when referring to Mobile testing: these categories include proxies (useful to intercept network traffic between a mobile and a backend server, for testing Authorization, Session Management, ...), fuzzers (to send malformed requests to an application to check its behaviour, for Error Handling, Input Validation, ...), decompilers and debuggers (to retrieve code, execute the application and test its behaviour dynamically, to change its flow, manipulate the memory of the mobile, ...) and vulnerability scanners (to test for common errors in an automated way in the code of the application itself).
+As for Web Application testing, there are several kinds of testing tools when referring to Mobile testing, these categories include:
+* **proxies:** Useful to intercept network traffic between a mobile and a backend server for testing Authorization, Session Management etc.
+* **decompilers and debuggers:** To retrieve code, execute the application and test its behaviour dynamically, to change its flow, manipulate the memory of the mobile, etc.
+* **vulnerability scanners:** To test for common errors in an automated way in the code of the application itself

 Examples of most common tools include:
 * Proxies: most intercepting proxies are free, eventually with a paid version.
-The most famous are ZED Attack Proxy, Fiddler and Burp Suite (including a paid version, with more features than the free one).
+The most famous are Zed Attack Proxy (ZAP), Fiddler and Burp Suite (including a paid version, with more features than the free one).
-* Fuzzers: notables ones are WSFuzzer and Burp Suite.
 * Decompilers: common ones are Dex2jar, jad and apktool.
 * Debuggers: popular ones include binwalk and IDA.
 * A popular testing framework for Android that includes many tools to test different aspects of an application is Drozer.

-Several all these tools can be found in an integrated environnement often used for security testing called Kali: for instance, Burp Suite (free version), ZED Attack proxy, Dex2jar, jad, apktool and binwalk come natively with Kali.
+Most of the tools tools can be found in an integrated environment often used for security testing, called Kali.
+For instance, Burp Suite (free version), Zed Attack proxy, Dex2jar, jad, apktool and binwalk come natively with Kali.
 As it runs on Linux, additional tools can be easily installed on Kali with its package manager.
 Also, Kali natively runs languages like Python; others like Ruby and Perl can be quickly installed.

 -- TODO: Link to testing tools section